-The following rules are designed for your safety in the laboratory.
-The Laboratory Instructor (LI = TA, Laboratory Supervisor, and/or Course Instructor) is required to enforce these rules and has the full backing of the Department of Chemistry Staff and Faculty.
-The LI is also required to enforce all laboratory experiment-specific safety procedures in carrying out the laboratory work.
-Violations of these rules will result in expulsion from the laboratory.
+The following rules are designed for your safety and it is your responsibility to follow these rules.
+The Laboratory Instructor (LI = TA, Laboratory Supervisor, and/or Course Instructor) must enforce these rules, approved by Department of Chemistry Staff, Faculty, and Department Safety Manager.
+The LI must also enforce all experiment-specific safety rules pertaining to laboratory work, including rules not explicitly mentioned here.
+Violation of these rules will result in expulsion from the laboratory.

-- 1. No one is allowed in the laboratory without the supervision of a LI.
-No laboratory work will be done without supervision.
+- 1. No one is permitted in the lab without the supervision of an LI.
+No lab work will be done without supervision.
 Perform only authorized experiments, and only in the manner instructed.
-DO NOT alter experimental procedures, except as instructed. - 2.
-Specific permission from your LI is required before you may work in any laboratory section other than the one to which you have been assigned.
-Only laboratory rooms where the same laboratory course is operating may be used for this purpose. - 3.
-If you have a special health condition (asthma, pregnancy, etc.) or any personal health concerns, consult your medical professional before taking chemistry lab. - 4.
-If you come to the laboratory with non-compliant goggles, shoes, or clothing, you will not be allowed to work in the laboratory.
-In that context, note THERE ARE NO MAKE-UP LABORATORIES.
-Your course grade will be significantly lowered or you may fail the course if you do not meet the lab attire requirements. - 5.
-100% cotton lab coats are REQUIRED. - 6.
-Approved safety goggles must be worn by all persons at all times.
-At NO TIME are safety glasses of any kind acceptable in the laboratory.
-Safety goggles may not be modified in any manner.
+Do not alter experimental procedures, except as instructed. - 2.
+Specific permission from your LI is required before working in any lab section other than the one assigned to you.
+Only lab rooms where the same lab course is operating may be used for this purpose. - 3.
+If you have a special health condition (asthma, pregnancy, etc.) or any personal health concerns, consult your medical professional before taking chemistry lab.
+If you require accommodations such as wheelchair access, service animals, or other, consult with the Department Safety Manager. - 4.
+Students must come to the lab with appropriate lab attire and personal protective equipment (PPE).
+Without either, you will not be allowed to enter or make-up the lab, and your course grade will be affected.
+If you cannot wear the required PPE or lab attire, you must meet with the Department Safety Manager before you are allowed to enter the lab. - 5.
+The appropriate PPE requirements include the following: - a.
+Properly-fitted white 100% cotton lab coats.
+Lab coat sleeves must cover your wrist and should cover your thighs when seated.
+Disposable, flimsy, short, or dyed lab coats are not allowed.